CEO of Europe's Largest Bank Discusses Innovation, New Technology and HSBC's Approach to Cryptocurrencies - ExBulletin

 The initiative has garnered the support of British Prime Minister Rishi Snack, who believes it will spur innovation, create jobs and cement Britain’s position as a leading country in science and technology.

-Fortune contributor Anna Tutova met with HSBC CEO Noel Quinn in London this week to share insights on the bank’s strategic vision and rebranding efforts, and to discuss cryptocurrencies and central bank digital currencies. provided perspectives on timely topics such as the role of
+Fortune contributor Anna Tutova met HSBC CEO Noel Quinn in London this week to share insights on the bank’s strategic vision and rebranding efforts, including the role of cryptocurrencies and central bank digital currencies. provided views on the timely topic of

 (This interview has been edited for brevity and clarity.)